jaal2001/node-red-contrib-influxdb/README.md

 When version **2.0** is selected, the nodes make use of the <a href="https://github.com/influxdata/influxdb-client-js" target="_new">InfluxDB 2.0 client libraries</a> for writing and querying data with Flux in InfluxDB 2.0.

 When version **3.0** is selected, the nodes make use of the <a href="https://github.com/InfluxCommunity/influxdb3-js" target="_new">InfluxDB 3.0 client libraries</a> for writing and querying data with InfluxQL or SQL in InfluxDB 3.0.
+This has been modified to use only float and never integer.

 ## Prerequisites